CP-STA/STAOJ/docs/Interface Specifications.md

 - users: stores the data of users
 - submissions: stores all the submissions (note we will filter based on the user field to get the submissions of a users instead of putting submission as a sub-collection of a user)

-Each submission should have a sub-collection named "judge-result" in which each document refers to the judge result of a test case.
+Each submission should have a sub-collection named "judge-results" in which each document refers to the judge result of a test case.

 ### Submission Document Format